Meet Our Specialty Teachers

 Melissa Sigh

-Specialty Teacher,
+Specialty Teacher, Music

 With twenty-five years of teaching experience, Melissa fosters student growth and joy through music-making, personal connection, and insightful support.
 Melissa is a creative and engaging music educator with experience in diverse music education settings.